-The offeror and persons acting in concert with it may not acquire voting rights in the offeree company during the offer period.
-In addition, in the case of a successful partial offer, neither the offeror, nor any person who acted in concert with the offeror in the course of the partial offer, nor any person who is subsequently acting in concert with any of them, may, except with the consent of the Executive, acquire voting rights of the offeree company during the 12 month period immediately following the end of the offer period.
-Note to Rule 28.3:
+In all partial offers, the offeror and persons acting in concert with it may not acquire voting rights in the offeree company during the offer period.
+In cases of successful partial offers where the offeror obtains or consolidates control in the manner described under Rule 26.1, neither the offeror, nor any person who acted in concert with the offeror in the course of the partial offer, nor any person who is subsequently acting in concert with any of them, may, except with the consent of the Executive, acquire voting rights of the offeree company during the 12 month period immediately following the end of the offer period.
+Rule 31.3 does not apply to partial offers.
+See also Rule 31.2.